ppurwanto/github-followers/README.md

 experience to begin with, and, at most, I usually just do simple console.assert() statements (later stripped by Gulp uglify plugin) in my personal projects--of which I didn't use here either.
+:new: I started creating more simple integration (protractor) tests.
 * Adhere closely to OOP single responsibility principle & further separation/modularization of code.
 * Minify files and convert ES6+ JS to ES5 with Gulp+Babel, etc. and modularize Angular & SCSS more.
 * Optimize for slow Internet speeds and add more progress bars/spinners while